CJBshuosi/Quantum-Project/REFERENCES.md

 3. **Noise Simulation**: Used Qiskit Aer noise models to simulate NISQ devices
 4. **Optimizer Selection**: Referenced Qiskit documentation comparing SPSA and COBYLA

-## How to Answer Instructor's Questions

-If the instructor asks how you developed this project, you can respond as follows:

-1. **Theoretical Foundation**: "I first studied the theoretical foundations of VQE and QAOA algorithms, referencing papers by Farhi et al. and the Qiskit official documentation."

-2. **Problem Modeling**: "I mapped the tactical position selection problem to a QUBO model, referencing standard formulations for combinatorial optimization problems and using the penalty method to handle constraints."

-3. **Code Implementation**: "I primarily referenced Qiskit official documentation and tutorials, especially implementation examples for VQE and QAOA, as well as usage of the Primitives API."

-4. **Project Structure**: "I referenced Python project structure best practices, adopting a modular design that separates problem definition, solvers, noise models, etc., into different modules."

-5. **Version Compatibility**: "During implementation, I encountered Qiskit version compatibility issues and referenced the official migration guides, using new APIs such as StatevectorEstimator and BackendEstimator."

-6. **Experimental Design**: "The experimental section was designed based on the project proposal requirements, implementing three main experiments: convergence analysis, noise analysis, and scaling analysis."

-## Notes

-- All references are publicly accessible
-- Code implementation is based on Qiskit official APIs, following standard usage patterns
-- Project structure follows Python community best practices
-- Theoretical components reference classic academic papers